MachineLemonade/docs/v0.10/cli-kubepodoperator.md

 ## Run your Container

 The `config_file` is pointing to the `.kube/config` file you just edited.
-Run `astro airflow start` to build this config into your image.
+Run `astro dev start` to build this config into your image.

 ```python
 from airflow import DAG